Most Frequently asked Apache Tomcat Interview Questions and Answers to Help in Your Interview Preparation:

 Q #16) What do you mean by MAC?

-Answer: MAC is nothing but Medium Access Control.
+Answer: MAC is defined as Medium Access Control.

 Q #17) What do you mean by Tomcat Coyote and what is its use?